LDS-Data/lds-church-discipline/docs/fields.md

 * sections: the groupings or headings to which this entry belongs, broadest first.
 For example: ["19th Century", "The Followers of Isaac Russell"]
 * date_md: the Markdown representation of the date on which this disciplinary action took place.
 * date: the plain text representation of the date on which this disciplinary action took place.
-* best_date_txt: the text representation of the best estimate for the date on which this disciplinary action took place.
-If date_txt is "abt.
-1888" then this would be "1888".
-If date_txt is "abt.
-3 Jul 1919" then this would be "3 Jul 1919".
-* best_year: the best estimate of the year
-* best_month: the best estimate of the month, if known
-* best_day: the best estimate of the day of month, if known
+* for: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc.
 * tagline_md: the Markdown representation of the tagline which attempts to succinctly summarize the person and their contribution
 * tagline: the plaintext representation of the tagline which attempts to succinctly summarize the person and their contribution
 * notes_md: the Markdown representation of the notes
 * notes: the plaintext representation of the notes
+* office: the priesthood office at time of disciplinary action, if known
 * outcome: the outcome of the disciplinary action.
 Usually either "excommunicated", "disfellowhipped", "resigned" or "no action".
 The main exception is Matthias Cowley's "priesthood deauthorization".
-* reasons_given: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc.
 * sex: "male" or "female" (we can add other options if we come across them)
 * tags: an array of plaintext strings marking distinguishing features of this entry.
 Examples include sources ("improvement-era") to help separate particular groups of entries.
 * location_md: the Markdown representation of the location at which the disciplinary action was carried out, if known